Jack of the Red Hearts

-Jack of the Red Hearts is an American film directed by Janet Grillo and centered on the issues of orphanage, family, autism, exclusion and inclusion.
-The film premiered on May 6, 2015 at the Bentonville Film Festival and released theatrically on February 26, 2016.
+Jack of the Red Hearts is a 2015 American film directed by Janet Grillo and centered on the issues of orphanage, family, autism, exclusion and inclusion.
+The film premiered on May 6, 2015, at the Bentonville Film Festival and released theatrically on February 26, 2016.

 Plot

 18-year-old Jack struggles to take care of her younger sister, Coke, as both are orphans.
 When Coke is taken into social assistance services, Jack is required to find a stable income in order to gain legal custody of her sister.
 After taking the resume of an actual therapist, Donna and assuming her identity, Jack is hired by Kay and Mark to care for their daughter, a young autistic girl named Glory, who is about Coke's age.
 While Jack finds her job challenging at first, she eventually improves and creates a positive connection with Glory.
 After the forgery is discovered by Robert (Israel Broussard), Jack realizes her wrongdoing.
 She helps the family and gets Glory admission to a school.
 She goes to meet her sister and tell her that she should stay in the foster home.
 The family then forgives her and promises to do anything they can for Jack.
 At the end of the movie, we can see Jack as she contemplates the sky the same way as Glory, while being driven in a police car.